 Colleague: I think that’s great, because students come to me for content and they come to you for this kind of (gesturing as if wafting an unwelcome scent) experience.

-Both of these exchanges, and rest assured I have enough of these for a night at the Improv, were with colleagues » Continue Reading.
+Both of these exchanges, and rest assured I have enough of these for a night at the Improv, were with colleagues in » Continue Reading.

 A few months back one of my colleagues here at the Almanack wrote a fine post that raised the question of whether or not it is feasible for New York State to acquire Follensby Pond and surrounding lands.

 I had great fun weighing-in on an element of philosophical gamesmanship that Phil Brown touched on related to Aristotle’s notion of begging the question.
 A short while later, I was describing what I thought had been my clever contribution to a friend who asked “yes, but what was your position?”
 Well I never!
-No really, I never even considered » Continue Reading.
+No really, I never even considered entering the conversation » Continue Reading.